SannaAb/Pseudogenes/README.md

 ```

 When the conda environment for Ppsy is loaded we download the latest version of the tar.ball from the Ppsy github repo and install the downloaded tarball using pip.
-The setup will install the required python modules which are_

 ```